freelawproject/free.law/content/ia-upload-news.md

     <p><a href="https://archive.org/details/uscourtsoralarguments" target="_blank" class="btn btn-info btn-block">Check It Out</a>
 </div>

-Our second piece of news is that as of a few days ago, we uploaded our [entire collection of oral argument recordings][oa] to the Internet Archive.
-This is around 1.2 million minutes of audio from about thirty-six thousand federal circuit court recordings.
+Our second piece of news is that as of a few days ago, we uploaded our [entire collection of oral argument recordings][oa] to [a new collection at the Internet Archive][archive-oa].
+This is around one thousand days of continuous audio from over 40 thousand federal circuit court recordings.
 Every night from now on, we will upload any new recordings that we gather.

 We are also announcing today that our database of oral argument recordings now supports both the [10th][ca10] and [11th circuits][ca11].
 For years [we][letter1] [have][letter2] [been][letter3] [writing][letter4] letters to the circuit courts, urging them to post their oral argument recordings, and explaining the historical, educational, and legal importance of these recordings.

 With these last two courts added, all of the circuit courts post their oral argument recordings to their website.
 Prior to this milestone, numerous circuit courts required expensive and bureaucratic paperwork to get a single recording, and consequently, such recordings rarely saw the light of day.

+Finally, we are also announcing today that we are in the process of gathering more than twenty-five thousand oral argument recordings from the 9th Circuit's website.
+As with the rest, we will add these to our collection and upload them to the Internet Archive.

 We could not be more thrilled and proud to have helped bring this data into the open.
-With this, we are finally gathering oral argument recordings from all of the circuit courts, making it [searchable][oa], uploading it to the Internet Archive, and even making it into [podcasts][podcasts].
+With this, we are finally gathering oral argument recordings from all of the circuit courts, making it [searchable][oa], uploading it to the [Internet Archive][archive-oa], and even making it into [podcasts][podcasts].
 The Internet Archive is also generating written transcripts of all of the recordings we send them, allowing you to search for what was said in a circuit court on a given day.

 This is what's possible when data is readily available.